purin-san/cinnamon-latte-setup/README.md

 - Choose your preferred text size

 **If the System Monitoring widgets are not shown / not shown correctly:**
-- Add the `Disk Usage` widget to the top bar and select `Configure Disk Usage`
+- Add the `Disk Usage` widget to the top bar and select `Configure Disk Usage` by right-clicking on it in the dock.
-- Select `Get New Display Styles`, and Install `Colored Text` by gernperl
+- Select `Get New Display Styles`, and install `Colored Text` by gernperl
 - Restart Latte-Dock:
 ```bash
 killall latte-dock && latte-dock &